What is Norton Secure VPN?

 In violation of any applicable laws or regulations, or to promote the violation of any applicable laws or regulations.
 To upload, post, or otherwise transmit content which you do not have a right to or which would otherwise infringe the intellectual property rights of any party.
 In a manner that infringes or violates any privacy, intellectual property, confidentiality, or contractual or other rights.

 Unfortunately, Norton Secure VPN is an overpriced service when you consider the features on offer.
 Its connection speeds are disappointing, though admittedly, we were able to unblock Netflix US and stream without issues.

 In addition, we found customer support with Norton to be lacking.
 The support agents make you feel uncomfortable by asking for personal information that you've already provided.
 The live chat portal even warns you not to hand over your financial information before the chat opens (an ominous sign if ever we saw one).
 And, once in chat, the agents were unable to actually help.

-Customer support is an important component of a VPN service, and there are several high quality VPNs on the market that would give you much better value for money.
+Customer support is an important component of a VPN service, and the best VPNs on the market that would give you much better value for money.
 To conclude, Norton Secure VPN should be considered an afterthought rather than a genuine attempt to enter the VPN market competitively.

 However, as a free bolt-on that can be used to gain privacy on public WiFi, the service is acceptable.
 However, we must recommend that you don't subscribe to this VPN as a standalone service.